learning2hash/learning2hash.github.io/tutorial.md

 		 writer.writerow(metadata) # this writes the metadata to the metadata .csv file row+=1

      		 print(row)

-     del fp1     # flush the data to the memory map
+del fp1     # flush the data to the memory mapped file
 ```

 You can find the Python code for this feature extraction module [here](./tutorial/extract_features.py).
 If you're really short on time you can also find the extracted features [here](./tutorial), [here](./tutorial), [here](./tutorial) and [here](./tutorial/).